 Even the most complex geometries then become accessible.
 Additive manufacturing allows the customer to customize the manufacture of his product up to the last moment and with the smallest details.

 Flexibility in production

 Unlike the traditional manufacturing process, 3d printing is a much more flexible and free manufacturing process.
 It is common to make rectifications and modifications in the manufacturing sector.
 These changes can have impacts both on the manufacturing time and on the manufacturing cost.
+3D printing enables the production of complex, custom parts and also opens up exciting possibilities for product customization and personalization.
 Additive manufacturing makes it possible to anticipate these possible changes.